stagedml/stagedml/run/nl2bash/out/Report.md

 ![](figures/Report.md_figure4_1.png)\

-The evaluation code blocks are much similar from experiment to experiment, so we don't include it in the rendered version of the report.
-We now select the best baseline transformer
+In subsequent experiments we plot BLEU of the best instance of baseline model.

 ```python